mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/new/index.md

     For in-depth documentation about the objects, read [Concepts][capi_concepts] in the Cluster API Book.

-## Configure existing network infrastructure in the cluster
+## (Optional) Configure existing network infrastructure in the cluster

 As part of inspecting and editing your cluster objects, you can also configure it to use existing network infrastructure.
+If you do not need to use an existing network infrastructure, you can skip this step.

 1. Review the following AzureCluster excerpt, noting the entries under `networkSpec` for the apiServerLB, nodeOutboundLB, subnets, and vnet values: